-Just an hour's drive from Cape Town, situated in the peaceful Franschhoek Valley, La Fontaine is situated just a short stroll away from the main village centre of Franschhoek.
+Just an hour's drive from Cape Town and situated in the peaceful Franschhoek Valley, La Fontaine is just a short stroll away from the main village centre of Franschhoek.

 If rest is what you need, stay in and enjoy the tranquil gardens and swimming pools that stretch over 2 properties.
 The outdoor breakfast patio and front veranda under their vine and wisteria pergolas boast views of the surrounding mountains and tranquil settings.

 There are 17 large rooms and suites to choose from, all decorated with individual themes and character.